msmid/markdown2docbook/README.md

 ### 3. Running stylesheet over DocBook XML document with Markdown snippets ###

-  The best way how to transform those snippets is to import `md2doc.xsl` into your stylesheet, add namespace, write a template to match Markdown snippet and use it as input in `md2doc:convert()` function.
+The best way how to transform those snippets is to import `md2doc.xsl` into your stylesheet, add namespace, write a template to match Markdown snippet or CDATA section and use it as input in `md2doc:convert()` function.
 Example:

     <xsl:template match="programlisting[@language=markdown]">
        <xsl:copy-of select="md2doc:convert(.,'book','chapter')"/>